AnonymousSC2026/VibeGEMM/README.md

 ![H100 Performance](results/perf_h100.png)

-The H100 backend spans 21 kernel versions (v0–v20) and starts from a much higher baseline: v0 already delivers 192.4 TFLOPS by leveraging the H100's larger shared memory and higher memory bandwidth.
-Versions v1–v4 make incremental improvements through tile shape tuning and occupancy optimization, reaching 233.8 TFLOPS.
-A significant jump occurs at v5 (280.6 TFLOPS) with improved warp scheduling and asynchronous copy (TMA) utilization.
-Versions v8–v9 introduce further register-level optimizations, crossing 370 TFLOPS.
-The v13–v14 range refines instruction scheduling and shared memory bank conflict avoidance, reaching 431 TFLOPS.
-Final versions v17–v20 push throughput to 457.6 TFLOPS, effectively **matching cuBLAS** (457.0 TFLOPS) at 100.1% of the baseline.
+The H100 backend includes 21 kernel versions (v0–v20).
+It starts from a strong baseline, with v0 reaching 194.40 TFLOPS.
+Early versions v1–v7 remain in the 188–292 TFLOPS range as tile shapes and execution parameters are explored.
+A clear improvement appears in v8–v12, where performance rises to 361–390 TFLOPS.
+Versions v13–v16 further improve scheduling and memory behavior, reaching up to 432.88 TFLOPS.
+The final versions v17–v20 approach and slightly exceed cuBLAS performance: v18 achieves the best result at 460.83 TFLOPS, compared with 451.30 TFLOPS for cuBLAS, reaching 102.1% of the cuBLAS baseline.

 ### Summary